Lascăr Catargiu: Biography

 During the reign of Domnitor Alexandru Ioan Cuza (1859–1866), Catargiu was one of the Opposition leaders, and received much assistance from his kinsman, Barbu Catargiu (b.
-1807), a noted journalist and politician, who was assassinated in Bucharest on the June 20, 1862.
+1807), a noted journalist and politician, who was assassinated in Bucharest on 20 June 1862.
 Lascăr Catargiu consequently took part in the so-called monstrous coalition that toppled Cuza, and, on the accession of Domnitor Carol I in May 1866, became President of the Council of Ministers but, finding himself unable to cooperate with his Liberal colleagues, Ion Brătianu and C. A. Rosetti, he resigned in July.

 After eight more ministerial changes, culminating in the anti-dynastic agitation of 1870–1871 (provoked by the Liberals in the context of the Franco-Prussian War; see also Republic of Ploiești), Catargiu formed, for the first time in Romanian history, a stable Conservative cabinet, which lasted until 1876.
 His policy, which averted political violence and revived the popularity of the crown, was regarded as unpatriotic and reactionary by the Liberals, who resumed office in 1876; and a proposal to impeach the whole Catargiu cabinet was only withdrawn in 1878.

 Catargiu remained in opposition until 1889, when he formed another cabinet, taking the portfolio of the Interior; but this administration fell after seven months.
-In the Ion Emanuel Florescu cabinet of March 1891 he occupied the same position, and in December he again became president of the Council, retaining office until 1895.
+In the Ioan Emanoil Florescu cabinet of March 1891 he occupied the same position, and in December he again became president of the Council, retaining office until 1895.
 During this period he was responsible for several important reforms, chiefly financial and commercial.
-He died in Bucharest.
+He died in Bucharest and was buried in the city's Bellu Cemetery.

+The Lascăr Catargiu Boulevard—one of the main roads in central Bucharest—connects Piața Romană to Piața Victoriei.
+In the middle of the boulevard lies a statue of Catargiu, built by sculptor Antonin Mercié in 1907.